zeeshan-shah/pp3/README.md

 Lauren-Nicole & Julia

-* My helpful mentors at Code Institute who was always there to offer useful tips and constructive feedback.
+* My helpful mentors at Code Institute who were always there to offer useful tips and constructive feedback.

 ### Useful Sources